pjbrumm94/TravelApp/README.md

 # Travel Itinerary Generator

 ## Overview
-The Travel Itinerary Generator is a web-based application that automates the process of creating personalized travel itineraries.
-It collects user travel details via a Google Form, processes the data, and generates a detailed itinerary using OpenAI's ChatGPT API.
+The Travel Itinerary Generator is a web-based application that automates the process of creating a personalized travel itinerary for a group based on multiple user inputs.
+It collects travel details via a Google Form, processes the data, and generates a shared itinerary using OpenAI's ChatGPT API while incorporating location preferences, travel distance limits, preferred travel types, and budget constraints.

 ## Features
 - **Google Forms Integration**: Automatically fetch travel details submitted through a Google Form.
-- **AI-Powered Itinerary Generation**: Uses ChatGPT to generate a structured and detailed itinerary based on user preferences.
+- **AI-Powered Itinerary Generation**: Uses ChatGPT to generate a structured and detailed group itinerary based on user preferences.
+- **Aggregated User Inputs**: Combines multiple user submissions to create a single itinerary suitable for all travelers.
 - **Customizable Output**: Users can modify and adjust the generated itinerary.
+- **Budget Considerations**: Takes into account various budget levels and provides recommendations accordingly.
 - **Export Options**: Download the itinerary in PDF, Markdown, or plain text formats.
 - **User-Friendly Interface**: Simple and intuitive UI for accessing and reviewing itineraries.